UtrechtUniversity/vagrant-irods/README.md

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or alternatively use Libvirt with KVM
 * Install [Vagrant 2.x](https://www.vagrantup.com/downloads.html)
+* Install plugins depending on the provider:
-* Install the vagrant-env and vagrant-disksize plugin:  _vagrant plugin install vagrant-env vagrant-disksize_
+  - For VirtualBox, install the vagrant-env and vagrant-disksize plugin:  _vagrant plugin install vagrant-env vagrant-disksize_
+  - For Libvirt, install only the vagrant-env plugin:  _vagrant plugin install vagrant-env_ (since the disksize plugin is incompatible with the Libvirt provider)

 * You may need to update your Vagrant libvirt plugin if it's old, e.g.: _vagrant plugin install vagrant-libvirt --plugin-version 0.12.2_

 # Included configurations